douglascraigschmidt/Android-App-Development/README.md

 Android App Development
 =======================

-This repository contains assignments and examples for the Android App Development MOOC Specialization on the Coursera platform.
+This repository contains examples for the Android App Development MOOC Specialization on the Coursera platform.